Undack/ir2mqtt/README.md

    2.0.0 - BK7231N / oem_bk7231n_irbox_mol_ty
    ```
 3. Once the **kickstart firmware** is installed, the device will create a **temporary Wi-Fi access point**.

+- The **kickstart firmware** will NOT brick the device if the process fails—it can be retried.

 ## Step 2: Flash the ESPHome Firmware